Greek austerity plan needs softening - KEPE think tank

-Greece's continued funding under a 130 billion euro (102.8 billion pounds) bailout by its euro zone partners and the International Monetary fund (IMF) hinges on its ability to meet this target, which will enable it to return to market funding.
+Greece's continued funding under a 130 billion euro bailout by its euro zone partners and the International Monetary fund (IMF) hinges on its ability to meet this target, which will enable it to return to market funding.

 Athens is keen to secure more time to apply the prescribed austerity to return to fiscal health but international lenders insist it must first deliver on commitments and bring the bailout plan back on track.